apache/apex-site/README.md

 ----------------------------
 Run `build.sh` from the directory.
 This will:

-- ensure the necessary npm dependencies are installed
+- ensure the necessary npm and bower dependencies are installed
-- updates the `asf-site` branch with a new commit of the build from the current branch
+- checks out and updates the `asf-site` branch with a new commit of the build from the current branch

 You must manually push to the `asf-site` remote branch.